hbashar434/hbashar434/README.md

 ## :eyes: Current overview

-### 🌱 I’m exploring - the world of WebAssembly for web.
+### 🌱 I'm exploring the world of Python for web and AI.

 ### 👯 I’m looking - To collaborate on open source projects.